-Concessional (before-tax) contributions Super contributions made from your pay before income tax is deducted are referred to as before-tax or concessional contributions.
+Concessional (before-tax) contributions

+Super contributions made from your pay before income tax is deducted are referred to as before-tax or concessional contributions.
 Importantly, concessional contributions are counted in the financial year that your super fund receives them (not when it is deducted from your pay) - so you need to take that into account when considering making additional contributions.
 The following table provides a summary.

-Type of contribution Tax rate Details Before-tax (concessional) These include: • employer contributions (including SG contributions) • salary sacrifice contributions • any personal contributions for which you claim a tax deduction 15% if you earn less than \$250,000 or 30% if you earn more than \$250,0003 You can contribute up to \$30,000 p.a. to your super.
+Type of contribution Tax rate Details Before-tax (concessional) These include: employer contributions (including SG contributions) salary sacrifice contributions any personal contributions for which you claim a tax deduction 15% if you earn less than \$250,000 or 30% if you earn more than \$250,000 You can contribute up to \$30,000 p.a. to your super.
+This includes your employer's contributions.
 In addition, you may also be able to contribute any unused concessional contributions if eligible (see carryforward note below).
 Your age and whether or not you meet the work test (explained on page 2), may impact your ability to make concessional contributions.
 See our fact sheet Opportunities and limits for super contributions for more details.
-Excess contributions (above your cap) All excess contributions will be: • included as taxable income and • taxed at your personal tax rate less a 15% tax offset.
-If you exceed the limit, you can choose: • to withdraw up to 85% of your excess contributions from your account or • leave it in your super account and it will count towards your after-tax contributions cap.
-Carry-forward any unused concessional contributions cap You can carry forward any unused amount of your concessional contributions cap on a rolling basis for 5 years.
+Excess contributions (above your cap) All excess contributions will be: included as taxable income and taxed at your personal tax rate less a 15% tax offset (to account for the contributions tax already paid).
+If you exceed the limit, you can choose: to withdraw up to 85% of your excess contributions from your account or leave it in your super account and it will count towards your after-tax contributions cap.

+Carry-forward any unused concessional contributions cap

+You can carry forward any unused amount of your concessional contributions cap on a rolling basis for 5 years.
 Amounts carried forward that have not been used after 5 years will expire.
-The first financial year in which you could carry forward an unused concessional contributions cap from the previous financial year was 2019-20.

 You will only be able to take advantage of your unused concessional contributions cap if you are eligible to make concessional contributions and your total super balance at 30 June of the previous financial year was less than \$500,000.

-You can view your unused concessional contributions cap available to carry forward through your Australian Taxation Office (ATO) linked account by logging into your myGov account at my.gov.au NGS Super Salary sacrifice and save
+You can view your unused concessional contributions cap available to carry forward through your Australian Taxation Office (ATO) linked account by logging into your myGov account at my.gov.au